On Landis' conjecture for positive Schr\"odinger operators on graphs: Introduction

-Although, due to {Meshkov's results,} the Landis conjecture is settled for complex-valued bounded potentials, it still remains open in the real-valued case.
-There is plenty of research in $ \mathbb{R}^{2} $ \cite{Davey1,KSW,LMNN}; our bibliography refers only to a small fraction of it.
-A few results addressed the conjecture in $ \mathbb{R}^{d} $ \cite{ABG,BK,Sirakov} and the very recent paper \cite{DP24}.
-See also in the case of {\it{an exterior domain}} in $\R^d$ \cite{Rossi,DP24}, a half cylinder in $ \mathbb{R}^{d} $ \cite{Fil}.
-To the best of our knowledge, the strongest results so far available is only for $ \mathbb{R}^{2} $ in \cite{LMNN}.
-By strongest we mean that the authors assumed the weakest (with compare to the available literature) decay condition on $u$ for the validity of the Landis conjecture.
-Nevertheless, in $\R^d$, with additional positivity assumption on $\mathcal{H}$, a sharp decay criterion is recently obtained in \cite{DP24}.
+{There is a great deal of research on Landis-type conjecture, our bibliography refers only to a small fraction of it.
+Let us first review the literature that omits the positivity assumption.
+In $ \mathbb{R}^{2} $, we should mention the breakthrough result \cite{LMNN} by Logunov, Malinnikova, Nadirashvili, and Nazarov, which is, to our knowledge, the strongest results available so far.
+By the strongest result we mean that the authors assume the weakest, compared to the available literature, decay condition on $u$ for the validity of the Landis conjecture.
+For earlier results on $\R^2$, see the references in \cite{LMNN}.
+Landis-type results on $\R^d$ without a positivity assumption are proved in \cite{BK}.
+In $\mathbb{Z}^d$, for a bounded potential $V$, without the positivity assumption, it has been shown in \cite{LM} that if

+then $u=0$ in $\mathbb{Z}^d$, where $|x|_{\infty}=\max_{k=1,\ldots,d}|x_{k}|$.
+For related results, see \cite{FV}.
+We also refer to \cite{FBRS24}, where the authors recently studied the Landis-type uniqueness results in a mesh $(h\mathbb{Z})^d$, $h>0$ under certain summation criteria on $u$, and analyzed the behavior of the solutions as the mesh-size $h$ decreases to zero.}

+In \cite{KSW}, authors proved a weaker version of Landis' conjecture in $\R^2$ with positivity assumption on the potential $V$ (which imply that $\mathcal{H}$ is positive). {The papers \cite{ABG,DP24,Sirakov} address the conjecture in $ \mathbb{R}^{d} $ under the positivity assumption, and \cite{Rossi,DP24} study it assuming positivity in {\it exterior domains}.
 One may note that some of the mentioned articles concern more general operators than $\mathcal{H}$.
-In the Euclidean settings, Landis-type results have been also studied for Dirac operators \cite{Cassano}, the time-dependent Schr\"odinger equation and the heat equations \cite{EKPV10,EKPV16}, see also the references therein.
-Further, there are results for time-independent and time dependent Schr\"odinger equations on graphs with discrete Laplacian in \cite{BMP24,BP24,FB,FV,JLMP18,LM}.
-In $\mathbb{Z}^d$, for a bounded potential $V$, it has been shown that if

-then $u=0$ in $\mathbb{Z}^d$ \cite{LM}.
-We also refer to \cite{FBRS24}, where the authors recently studied the Landis-type uniqueness results in a mesh $(h\mathbb{Z})^d$, $h>0$ under certain summation criteria on $u$, and analyzed the behaviour of the solutions as the mesh-size $h$ decreases to zero.

-The purpose of this paper is to study Landis conjecture on general discrete graphs under the additional assumption that the Schr\"odinger operator in question is positive in the sense of the quadratic form.
-For the precise definition of $\mathcal{H}$ on discrete graphs and for more details, see Section~\ref{sec_set_up}.
-Our approach is inspired by the recent paper \cite{DP24}, where the corresponding problem in the continuum is studied.
-On the one hand, the positivity of the operator is clearly a restriction.
-However, most of the known results in $\R^d$ effectively make also an assumption of this kind (see for example \cite{ABG,KSW,Sirakov}).